gamalgithue/BookStore/README.md

 </p>

 ## Project Description
-The BookStore WebSite is a full-featured platform designed to provide users with an exceptional shopping experience.
+The BookStore is a full-featured platform designed to provide users with an exceptional shopping experience.
 It includes features for browsing books, managing a cart, making secure payments, and tracking orders.
 The application also incorporates email notifications, multi-role access, and external authentication to enhance usability and security.
 <br />

 ## Table of Contents